 Before you start building, make sure you have the following ready:

-4. A destination for your data.
-This could be HubSpot, Salesforce, Pipedrive, Slack, a Postgres database, or any tool that n8n can connect to.
+- A destination for your data.
+This could be HubSpot, Salesforce, Pipedrive, Slack, a Postgres database, or any tool that n8n connects to.

-5. cURL or Postman (optional but helpful for testing API calls before wiring them into n8n).
+- cURL or Postman (optional but useful for testing API calls before wiring them into n8n).

-If you have never made a call to the Rodz API before, work through the authentication and first request guide first.
-The rest of this article assumes you already have a valid API key and understand the basics of Bearer token authentication.
+If you’ve never made a call to the Rodz API before, work through the authentication and first request guide first.
+The rest of this article assumes you already have a valid API key and understand Bearer token authentication.

 Step 1: Install and configure n8n

 If you already have n8n running, skip to Step 2.
-Otherwise, the fastest way to get started is Docker.
+Otherwise, the fastest path is Docker.

 Self-hosted with Docker